Nehlr1/Google_Sheet_API_using_Python/READme.md

 In the directory containing your Python script, save the downloaded JSON file as `credentials.json`.
 This file is what your Python script will use to authenticate itself.

 Since your `credentials.json` file includes important information, make sure you keep it private and don't share it with the public.

+Share the spreedsheet file with client_email from `credentials.json` using the share button of the google spreedsheet.

 ## Jupyter Notebook